ja3067/ja3067.github.io/_posts/2019-1-10-coral-blog.md

 layout: post
 title: "Introducing the Coral Programming Language: A Fast Gradually Typed Python-Like Language with Type Checking"
 use_math: false
-excerpt: <div class="excerpt">Python is a wonderful language to use, but it has two major faults. it's slow, and it can be too permissive sometimes with what kinds of programs it runs.
+excerpt: <div class="excerpt">Python is a wonderful language to use, but it has a few major faults.
+It's slow, and it will allow you to run almost any syntactically valid program, even if you just passed a string to that gcd function.
 This year, we've written the Coral Programming Language, a gradually typed Python variant that takes the optional type annotations introduced in Python 3.7 and uses them to perform type inferrence, type-checking, and optimization of Python code.
 This allows Coral to compile Python to binaries that can be orders of magnitude faster than Python, while catching many type errors at compile-time.<br></div>
 thumbnail: "https://ja3067.github.io/images/thumbnail.png"
 ---